zopefoundation/fanstatic/doc/development.rst

 You want to contribute to Fanstatic?
 Great!

-Please talk to us on the Fanstatic mailing list: fanstatic@googlegroups.com

-To join us, see: https://groups.google.com/group/fanstatic

 Fanstatic's source code is maintained on bitbucket: http://bitbucket.org/fanstatic

+Please talk to us our on our :ref:`mailing list <mailing list>`.

-Feel free to fork Fanstatic if you want to hack on it, and send us a pull request.
+Feel free to fork Fanstatic if you want to hack on it, and send us a pull request when you want us to merge your improvements.

 Fanstatic requires Python 2.6.